GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Stereotype realizes multiple Concepts:<UL><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRrefiningLICP'>SRrefiningLICP</A><BR>SRrefiningLICP: Specifies the fact that a Logical Interface Connection Point is refined by System Requirements.<BR></LI>
+<html>Stereotype realizes multiple Concepts:<UL><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRrefiningLICP'>SRrefiningLICP</A><BR>SRrefiningLICP: Specifies the fact that a Logical Interaction Point is refined by System Requirements.<BR></LI>
 <LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRrefiningSUC'>SRrefiningSUC</A><BR>SRrefiningSUC: Specifies the fact that a System Use Case is refined by System Requirements.<BR></LI>
 <LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRrefiningSCY'>SRrefiningSCY</A><BR>SRrefiningSCY: Specifies the fact that a System Capability is refined by System Requirements.<BR></LI>
 </UL>